Featured

 RN vs BSN: Final Analysis

-The key thing to remember when thinking about RN vs BSN is that a RN is a licensure granted by your state to practice nursing.
-A BSN is your level of education – and one that is increasingly being seen as the future of nursing.
+The key takeaway when thinking about RN vs. BSN differences is that RN is a licensure to practice nursing, granted by your state.
+A BSN is your level of education — and one that is increasingly being seen as the future of nursing.

-We would encourage you to check out an entry-level program like Chamberlain University’s 3-year online BSN program or our BSN Degree Online Option.
-You don’t need to be a registered nurse to attend – no pre-requisites are needed.
+We would encourage you to check out an entry-level program like Chamberlain University’s 3-Year online BSN program With this BSN Degree Online Option, you don’t need to be a registered nurse to apply, and there are no prerequisites.

 I already have a bachelor’s degree in another area, but I’m not an RN.
 What program is right for me?